-Our initial FDA-authorized products, the T2Dx and T2Candida utilize T2MR to detect species-specific Candida directly from whole blood in three to five hours versus the two to five days required by blood culture-based diagnostics.
-This allows the patient to receive the correct treatment in four to six hours versus at least forty-eight hours for blood culture.
-The T2Candida runs on the T2Dx and provides high sensitivity with a limit of detection as low as 1 CFU/mL, even in the presence of antimicrobial therapy.
+Our initial FDA-authorized products, T2Dx and T2Candida utilize T2MR to detect species-specific Candida directly from whole blood in three to five hours versus the one to five days required by blood culture-based diagnostics.
+This allows the patient to receive the correct treatment in four to six hours versus at least 48 hours for blood culture.
+The T2Candida runs on T2Dx and provides high sensitivity with a limit of detection as low as 1 CFU/mL, even in the presence of antimicrobial therapy.